idealparable/BibleQ/DidLazarusWriteJohn.md

 So now we're saying that Caiaphas essentially can't know fishermen.

-And we're wondering if there's evidence DiLoved is a fisherman.
+And we're wondering if there's evidence DiscipleLoved is a fisherman.

-Such that if one of the people called DiLoved is Lazarus, there would have to be multiple people given that "the disciple Jesus loved" appellation in the gospel of John, and it can't be the one in the final chapter, if that one is a fisherman.
+Such that if one of the people called DiscipleLoved is Lazarus, there would have to be multiple people given that "the disciple Jesus loved" appellation in the gospel of John, and it can't be the one in the final chapter, if that one is a fisherman.

 And as we'll see, it then also couldn't be the one the first time the phrase is used, at the Last Supper.

 On the premise of fisherman-association-free Caiaphas.

-(And as shown earlier above, the DiLoved seems to be the Unnamed Disciple.)
+(And as shown earlier above, the DiscipleLoved seems to be the Unnamed Disciple.)

-At the end of the chapter we'll also see that DiLoved is (very strongly apparently) the author of the gospel of John.
+At the end of the chapter we'll also see that DiscipleLoved is (very strongly apparently) the author of the gospel of John.

 John 21: